 What to do when the glands start to swell?
 We get on it right away.
 Here's what we do:

 * Lots of fluids.
 The virus is essentially an infection that causes inflammation.
 Liquids, (particularly warm ones, given the painful swollen glands) can help sufferers stay hydrated and fighting off the virus.

 * Epstein-Barr Tea.
 Well that’s what I call it anyway.
-This is an antibacterial tea I concocted based around one I make for myself sometimes.
+This is an antibacterial/anti-viral tea I concocted based around one I make for myself sometimes.
 As soon as hubby starts feeling like his glands are swollen, I make up a pot of this and he has a couple of cups.
 If we’re lucky, that alone will be enough to fend off the virus.
-The recipes is at the bottom of this post.
+The recipe is at the bottom of this post.

 * Chicken Noodle Soup: I always keep a few containers of homemade Chicken Noodle Soup in the freezer for hubby in case of flare-ups.
 Along with the tea, I usually pull a container out right away to defrost.
 Sometimes people lose their appetites, or the swollen glands hurt too much to eat solids.
 Soup is a good way to get nutrients without pain.
 (The above is a link to my recipe)

 * Sinus rinses when the sinuses get really stuffy.
 This is mostly if the virus has been active for a couple of days.
 The rinses seem to help drain the sinuses and prevent sinus infections.
 Netti pots or plastic sinus rinse bottles and the saline solution can be bought at most pharmacies for about $15-20.